-In the dataset, there the 4.
-Connantic parameters, e.g., body height, neck gir a, bust and waist, collected to describe the human body mod l.
+In the dataset, there are 47 semantic parameters, e.g., body height, neck girth, bust, and waist, collected to describe the human body model.
 Intuitively, more input semantic parameters would characterize the human model more precisely.
-Howeve, too many parameters may interaffect the synthesis of suman model.
-It has been seen that the learning system of Chu et al. [4] is very sensitive to the number of input semantic parameters.
-Being sensitive to system setting leads to a long pre-processing time of calibrating system parameters, and which will limit its practical applications.
+However, too many parameters may interaffect the synthesis of human model.
+It has been seen that the learning system of Chu et al. [3] is very sensitive to the number of input semantic parameters.
+Being sensitive to system setting leads to a long pre-processing time of calibrating the system parameters, and which will limit its practical uses.
 Therefore, it is desired to have a learning system that is stable even under different settings.

 In this paper, the wireframe is introduced as an interlayer in the learning model, such that the semantic parameters are correlated to an abstract and more meaningful representation of the whole mesh.
 It is expected that the impact of semantic parameters will be localized and more focused.
-To evaluate the sensitivity performances of the proposed method and the previous method [4], we conduct an experiment using different semantic parameters to train the learning model, which is then used to synthesize and reconstruct human models.
-Here, a model is selected randomly from the database, and its parameters are used for the synthesis.
-The performance can be observed easily in Fig. 5 by comparing the "original model" with reconstructed results of the two methods: "Chu et al" and "Our".
-It can be seen that the previous method [4] is indeed very sensitive to the number of parameters (S).
-When 8 parameters are used, the reconstructed model is close to original model, but when the number of parameter is larger (e.g., S = 16, 32 and 47), the results become unreasonable and the larger the worse.
-In contrast, our results are more or less similar with different parameter sizes.
-This experiment shows that our method is less sensitive to the setting of the system, more repeatable, and more practical.
+To evaluate the sensitivity performances of the named "WF&Linear", which stands for wireframe is used but only linear regression is applied for both layers (i.e., without DNN).
+Although it is also affected by the number of parameters used, the results are smoother and closer to the original model for all the tests compared to "Chu et more practical.

+proposed method and the previous method [3], we con-

+duct an experiment using different semantic parameters

+to train the learning model, which is then used to syn-

+thesize and reconstruct human models.
+Here, a model is

+selected randomly from the database, and its parameters are used for the synthesis.
+The performance can be observed easily in Fig. 5 by comparing the "original model"

+with reconstructed results of the two methods: "Chu et al" and "Our".
+It can be seen that the previous method [3]

+is indeed very sensitive to the number of parameters (S).

+When 8 parameters are used, the reconstructed model is

+close to original model, but when the number of parame-

+ter is larger (e.g., S = 16, 32 and 47), the results become

+unreasonable and the larger the worse.
+In contrast, our

+results are more or less similar with different parameter

+sizes.
+This experiment shows that our method is less sen-

+sitive to the setting of the system, more repeatable, and